Import Source: Quark

 Small Scale Vineyard Spraying

-MEMBERS ONLYThis article will provide the backyard grape grower with a pragmatic guide to the use of pesticides on a small scale.
-I will cover an approach to developing a spray program for your vineyard, the spraying equipment, and the calculations determining how much pesticide to apply to your vineyard.
-Developing Your Program For the purpose
+This article will provide the backyard grape grower with a pragmatic guide to the use of pesticides on a small scale.
+I will cover an approach to developing a spray program for

 Chardonnay Winemaking Tips from Burgundy